I’ve been asked if Facebook ads for small businesses (and bloggers) are a smart choice. Let me just say this…

 And even for “advanced” bloggers, profitably creating, managing and optimizing an ad campaign can be challenging.

 Using Facebook ads for the first time is a lot like beginning your blogging journey.
-You start out all googly-eyed that you’re going to drive insane traffic, triple your income and finally live that laptop lifestyle…only to learn that it’s a lot harder than you had anticipated, you don’t just “go viral” overnight, and you’re bleeding money on ad spend.
+You start out all googly-eyed.
+You think you’re going to drive insane traffic, triple your income and finally live that laptop lifestyle.
+Then you realize it’s a lot harder than you had anticipated.
+It turns out you don’t just “go viral” overnight, and you’re bleeding money on ad spend.